-More rental income obviously means you have cashflow for your operation.
+More rental income obviously means you have the cash flow for your operation.
 More security for credit gives you more opportunity to pressure better deals when they arise.

 With single-family homes, the growth rate tends to be lower.
 It’s harder to find good deals because there are more buyers in the market.